snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r73-cuban-macaw-released.md

 Note that running EmrEtlRunner with `--skip enrich,shred` will no longer skip the EMR job, since there is still the Elasticsearch step to run.

+At the moment, Amazon Elasticsearch Service is not supported as a secure Elasticsearch target.
+Amazon Elasticsearch Service supports whitelisting specific users or specific IP addresses.
+The former is not viable because it is impossible to send requests signed with AWS credentials from the Elasticsearch-Hadoop library.
+The latter is problematic because the instances in the transient EMR cluster doesn't have any predetermined IP address.
+If it becomes possible to run EMR in a private subnet, Amazon ES could be supported by whitelisting the NAT in the subnet through which all traffic is redirected.
+Alternatively, if it were possible to run Amazon ES in a VPC then we could whitelist the EMR cluster subnet.

 <h2 id="enrichedEvent">Changes to the Snowplow Enriched Event</h2>

 We have broken the direct dependency of the StorageLoader on the enriched event format.
 Now Scala Hadoop Shred copies the enriched events from the `enriched/good` bucket to the `shredded/good` bucket.
 The StorageLoader now loads the copy from the `shredded/good` bucket.
 The benefit is that when Scala Hadoop Shred copies the enriched events, it can optimize them for Redshift storage.
 Since the shredder extracts the self-describing JSONs from the `unstruct_event`, `contexts`, and `derived_contexts` fields into their own buckets, there is no reason to keep these fields in the `atomic.events` table.
 For this reason, Scala Hadoop Shred now removes these three fields from the enriched event TSV.